dokngu/CLI_tictactoe/README.md

-# CLI_tictactoe
+# Command-Line Tic-Tac-Toe

-Command line interface based tic-tac-toe game.
+A command line interface based tic-tac-toe game coded with Python.

-Features:
+## Relevant knowledge

+Python, Artificial Intelligence

+## Features

 - Abiilty to play as X or O
 - Local 2-player play
 - CPU player that makes random moves
 - Optimal CPU player that never loses.
 Decision making done based on Minimax concept in AI.

+## Instructions
-To run: Have both player.py and game.py in the same directory, then run game.py with Python
+Have both player.py and game.py in the same directory, then run game.py with Python